petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/faq.md

   The GPA can rely on the OS kernel to authoritatively identify which process within the VM made a request.

-The most important element is that MSP is a *default closed* model, whereas other security measures (like in guest firewall rules) are *default open*.
+The most important element is that MSP is a *default-closed* model, whereas other security measures (like in guest firewall rules) are *default-open*.
 If the GPA is down or otherwise bypassed, WireServer rejects any requests because the latched key doesn't endorse them.

 ### Why is this feature opt-in and not required or automatically enabled?